 Thomas Bookhout, Chorus Master

-Thomas Bookhout brings to The Phoenix Symphony over three decades of experience in the choral art, preparing and conducting symphony, opera, university, community, school, and church choruses.
-Now in his fifth year with the Phoenix Symphony, he has prepared the Symphony Chorus on its widely-varied and challenging masterworks repertoire, including Verdi’s , Poulenc’s Gloria, Kodaly’s , Estévez’s Orff’s , Beethoven’s and Handel’s ,among others; as well as exciting performances in the Symphony’s Pops Series.
-During his tenure, the Symphony Chorus has grown over 40%, and enjoys a reputation for its stunning performances, engaging rehearsals, and its camaraderie.
+Now in his seventh year with The Phoenix Symphony, Chorus Master Thomas Bookhout brings to The Phoenix Symphony Chorus over three decades of experience in the choral art, preparing and conducting symphony, opera, university, community, school, and church choruses.
+He has prepared the Symphony Chorus on its widely-varied and challenging masterworks repertoire, such as Mozart’s and Verdi’s Requiems, Poulenc’s Gloria, Kodaly’s Psalmus Hungaricus, Estévez’s Cantata Criolla, Pärt’s In Principio, Orff’s Carmina Burana, Beethoven’s Symphony No. 9, and Handel’s Messiah; as well as for exciting performances in the Symphony’s Pops series.
+The Symphony Chorus has enlarged 40% during his tenure, and enjoys a reputation for stunning performances, engaging rehearsals, and inspiring camaraderie.

-Previously, Bookhout was Chorus Master for the West Virginia Symphony Orchestra, where he prepared the chorus for symphonic performances including Britten’s , Vaughan Williams’s Symphony, and Walton’s and for fully staged operas including , and earning notable reviews in the and .
-In 2017 Bookhout plans to conduct again at Carnegie Hall, as well as in Vienna and Salzburg, with MidAmerica Productions.
+Previously, Bookhout was Chorus Master for the West Virginia Symphony Orchestra, where he prepared its chorus for symphonic performances, including Britten’s War Requiem, Vaughan Williams’s Sea Symphony, and Walton’s Belshazzar’s Feast; and for fully staged operas including Carmen, Il Trovatore, and Die Fledermaus, earning notable reviews in the American Record Guide and Opera News.

-Tom’s wife is an educational administrator in Phoenix, and their growing family includes three adult children, two sons-in-law, and two perfect granddaughters.
+Tom and his wife’s family includes three adult children, two sons-in-law, and an ever-increasing number of perfect grandchildren.